baltpeter/thesis-mobile-consent-dialogs/thesis/550_analysis-method.md

 App stops after refusing consent
 :   It needs to be possible to use an app without consenting (potentially with a reduced feature set), so an app may not quit after the user has refused their consent (cf. [@sec:criteria-circum]).
 To detect violations, we first ensure that the app is still running and in the foreground, then click the "reject" button, wait for ten seconds and record a violation if the app is not running and in the foreground anymore afterwards.
 In the case of multiple "reject" buttons, we click the first one, preferring a "reject" button with clear label, if available.

+Even if we don't detect a violation or dark pattern in a consent dialog, that doesn't mean that it is compliant.
+An absence of violations only represents a minimum of compliance that can be reliably checked using automated methods.
+As such, our findings will only provide a lower bound in terms of violations but, conversely, an upper bound of compliance in mobile apps.

 ## Tracking Content Extraction